-Put $X= \R\cup \{z_n\}_{n \in \N}$.
+Put $X = \R \cup \{z_n\}_{n \in \N}$.
 Then $X$ is closed in $\C$, so it is locally compact.
-Next define $T\colon X\to X$ as follows:
+Next define $T \colon X \to X$ as follows:

-If $x\in \R$, then $T(x) = x+1$.
-If $x=z_n$ with $n\in N_q$, so that $x\in \{q\}\times\R$, and if in the increasing enumeration of $N_q$, $n$ is the $i$th element, then put $T(x) = z_m$, where $m$ is the $i$th element in the increasing enumeration of $N_{q+1}$.
+If $x \in \R$, then $T(x) = x + 1$.
+If $x = z_n$ with $n \in N_q$, so that $x \in \{q\} \times \R$, and if in the increasing enumeration of $N_q$, $n$ is the $i$th element, then put $T(x) = z_m$, where $m$ is the $i$th element in the increasing enumeration of $N_{q+1}$.
 It is not hard to check that $T$ is a homeomorphism of $X$.
-For example, to check that $T$ is continuous (a similar argument works for $T^{-1}$) let $w_n, w\in X$, with $w_n\to w$, in order to show that $T(w_n)\to T(w)$.
-We can assume of course that $w_n \notin \R, w\in \R, {\rm Im} \ w_n\to 0$.
-Now ${\rm Re} \ T(w_n) = {\rm Re} \ w_n +1$ and ${\rm Im} \ T(w_n) \to 0$, thus $T(w_n) = {\rm Re} \ w_n + 1 + i \ {\rm Im} \ T(w_n) \to w +1 = T(w)$.
+For example, to check that $T$ is continuous (a similar argument works for $T^{-1}$), let $w_n, w \in X$, with $w_n \to w$, in order to show that $T(w_n) \to T(w)$.
+We can assume of course that $w_n \notin \R, w\in \R, \Imagpart w_n \to 0$.
+Now $\Realpart T(w_n) = \Realpart w_n + 1$ and $\Imagpart T(w_n) \to 0$, thus $T(w_n) = \Realpart w_n + 1 + i\Imagpart T(w_n) \to w + 1 = T(w)$.